What Is the Difference Between In-House and Full-Service Review Response?

 Your company’s reputation is vital to its survival.
 Without the proper review management system, what people think about your business will be subject to negative comments and discussions that could have easily been avoided.
 Up to 30 potential customers can be lost by receiving one bad review, making reviews a crucial factor in the amount of business you bring in.

-- That is traditionally how they solve problems–hire a new employee
+- That’s traditionally how they solve problems.
+Hire a new employee!

 - Hiring a full-time employee will allow the company to easily align their reputation management goals with their business and project goals